Hit the Trails at These Great Places for Snowshoeing in the Albany, NY Area

 Albany Pine Bush Preserve

 Discover close to 20 miles of marked trails that are open for snowshoeing during the winter months.
 Located in Albany, the Albany Pine Bush Preserve features easy to moderate trails that are perfect for a snowshoe adventure with the whole family.
 As a courtesy to cross-country skiers, snowshoers are asked to walk on the sides of the ski tracks.
-Admission is free, and the preserve is open 24/7 year round.
+Admission is free, and the preserve is open all year long, 24/7.

 The Nordic Center at Gore Mountain

 Interested in a fun-filled day trip this winter?
 Travel north to Gore Mountain and explore a variety of snowshoe trails at their Nordic Center.
 Although this winter wonderland features designated snowshoe trails, snowshoers are welcome to walk along the sides of the groomed cross-country ski trails.
 The Nordic Center is open day and night (tracks are lit), and rentals are available.

 Protected by The Nature Conservancy, the Christman Sanctuary in Delanson is a 120-acre preserve that's open to the public year round.
 During winter, you can explore the 2.2 miles of trails by foot or with a pair of cross-country skis or snowshoes.
 These trails are well marked with slight elevation changes.

 Capital Hills Golf Course

 When the Capital Hills Golf Course in Albany is closed to golfing during the off-season, the property remains open to the public for cross-country skiing, snowshoeing, running, and walking as weather permits.
 There are over 10 kilometers (approximately 6 miles) of trails to traverse that will bring you throughout the hilly course.

 Five Rivers Environmental Education Center